-- All food items must be stored in airtight and leak-proof containers. - Items kept in community fridges must be labelled with the residents' name and date the item went into the fridge. - Improperly stored food items may be disposed of by the Campus Living staff without warning. - If there is a food hazard or contamination in the community fridge, the fridge will be subject to cleaning.
-Hazardous or contaminated food items will be disposed of. - > Never take or use items that do not belong to you.
+- All food items must be stored in airtight and leak-proof containers. - > Items kept in community fridges must be labelled with the residents' name and the date the item went into the fridge. - > Improperly stored food items may be disposed of by the Campus Living staff without warning. - If there is a food hazard or contamination in the community fridge, the fridge will be subject to cleaning.
+Applicable cleaning charges will be charged back to the student responsible.
+Hazardous or contaminated food items will be disposed of.

+Never take or use items that do not belong to you.